Skip to navigation Skip to content

 Tell the customer:

-• All the income earned within the financial year will be included in the estimate reconciliation.
-This includes amounts earned after the case ends.
+• all the income received within the financial year will be included in the estimate reconciliation.
+This includes amounts received between the date the case ends and 30 June.
+This means that there may be a debt after the estimate is reconciled.

 For example:

-The customer lodges an estimate of income on 1 October 2025.
+The customer lodges a low estimate of income on 1 August 2025.

-The customer’s income increases between the end date of their case (15 November 2025) and the end of the financial year (30 June 2026).
-They cannot lodge a subsequent estimate after 15 November to reflect their increased income.
+The customer’s income increases significantly on 20 December 2025.
+As this date is between the end date of their case and the end of the financial year (30 June 2026) a subsequent estimate after 15 November 2025 cannot be used to reflect their increased income.

-The estimate will be reconciled based on the taxable income for 2025/2026 financial year (Actual ATI).
+The estimate will be reconciled based on the whole Adjusted Taxable Income (ATI) for 2025/2026 financial year (Actual ATI).
+The reconciliation will include the customer’s higher income from 20 December 2025 to 30 June 2026.

 8